To say rape can’t happen in a marriage is wrong!

 Answer:

 I only use the common definition of rape that has been in existence for thousands of years, not the current definition that came about because of feminism.
 Rape is defined as illegal sex without consent.
 Though it is typical for nonconsensual sex to be forced, force alone isn't what defines rape.
-From a legal dictionary you can find: "Historically, rape was defined as unlawful sexual intercourse with a woman against her will."
+From a legal dictionary, you can find: "Historically, rape was defined as unlawful sexual intercourse with a woman against her will."
 By that definition, rape cannot exist in marriage under both accounts.
-Sexual intercourse is lawful within marriage (Hebrews 13:4) and consent was given when the couple married (I Corinthians 7:1-8).
-And yes, a Bible study workbook is discussing biblical law and principles; few Christians are interested in man-made moral laws.
+Sexual intercourse is lawful within marriage (Hebrews 13:4), and consent was given when the couple married (I Corinthians 7:1-8).
+And yes, a Bible study workbook discusses biblical law and principles; few Christians are interested in man-made moral laws.

 This discussion started with a charge that what was mentioned in the workbook was "not scriptural and simply wrong."
 Actually, from a Christian's viewpoint, those two ideas are not independent.
 Wrongful things are unscriptural.
-I originally noted that you hold very little regard for the teachings found in the Bible, since you worded your arguments with phrases like, "It may be wrong for a woman to "withhold" sexual favors ..."
+I originally noted that you hold very little regard for the teachings found in the Bible since you worded your arguments with phrases like, "It may be wrong for a woman to "withhold" sexual favors ..."
 Given that Paul stated, "Do not deprive one another except with consent for a time," your use of "may be wrong" is in opposition to what God has taught.

 While you spent a good deal of time arguing against sexual abuse, which I never said was allowable, you never proved your point.
 You claim that rape can exist in a marriage, but upon what biblical evidence, since you supposedly found my statement to be unscriptural?
 Instead, you had to twist the standard definition of rape to be merely non-consenting sex (ignoring that marriage is consent) and dropping that it had to be illegal sex (fornication or adultery).
-You admit your lack of evidence when you claimed that it wasn't made a crime in the Bible simply because it was too hard to prove.
+You admitted your lack of evidence when you claimed that it wasn't made a crime in the Bible simply because it was too hard to prove.
 If that were true, then why have people changed the definition of rape?

-As I pointed out in other answers rape carries heavy connotations.
+As I pointed out in other answers, rape carries heavy connotations.
 That is why feminists were not content with "mere" charges of abuse.
 Rape sounds far harsher and makes it appear that married couples are hiding serious problems in their home.

-If rape could be punished in the case where no one else saw, then it was possible to hold married couples to charges of rape, if rape could exist in a marriage.
+If rape could be punished in the case where no one else saw, then it was possible to hold married couples to charges of rape if rape could exist in a marriage.
 God has never made things right or wrong based on how easy or hard it was to obtain a conviction.
 He has always defined things as they are.
-Yet, somehow you think God didn't go far enough.
+Yet, somehow, you think God didn't go far enough.

-The problem is that you are taking a stance which violates Christ's law.
+The problem is that you are taking a stance that violates Christ's law.
 "Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another except with consent for a time ..."
 (I Corinthians 7:3-5).
 You ignore the sin that occurs when one marriage partner withholds sex from the other.
 Instead, you tell the sinner that they have the right to withhold sex and that they can threaten the other with rape.
 How absolutely perverted in thinking!